dtrckd/pymake/Readme.md

     pymake init

-If new models or script are added in the project, you'll need to update the pymake index :
+If new models or scripts are added in the project, you'll need to update the pymake index :

     pymake update